Skin Care Basics

 Category 2: Dry

 Dry skin feels tight, especially after cleansing and is associated with small pores.
-It has a tendency towards fine wrinkles, flaking and red patches.
-In women with darker skin colour, the skin may appear ashy or dull from dead skin buildup.
+It has a tendency towards fine wrinkles, flaking, and red patches.
+In women with darker skin color, the skin may appear ashy or dull from dead skin buildup.